Ascend/samples/python/contrib/cartoonGAN_picture/README.md

     | ------------ | -------------------------------- | ------------------------------------------------------------ |
     | CartoonGAN   | Convert a common image to a cartoon image.| Download the model and weight files by referring to the links in **README.md** in the [ATC_cartoonization_tf_AE](https://github.com/Ascend/ModelZoo-TensorFlow/tree/master/TensorFlow/contrib/cv/cartoonization/ATC_cartoonization_tf_AE) directory of the ModelZoo repository.|
     ```
     # To facilitate download, the commands for downloading the original model and converting the model are provided here.
-You can directly copy and run the commands.
+You can directly copy and run the commands(If you are converting on the 310B chip, please change the parameter --soc_version=Ascend310B1).
 You can also refer to the above table to download the model from ModelZoo and manually convert it.
     cd ${HOME}/samples/python/contrib/cartoonGAN_picture/model
     wget https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/003_Atc_Models/AE/ATC%20Model/cartoonization/cartoonization.pb
     wget https://obs-9be7.obs.cn-east-2.myhuaweicloud.com/003_Atc_Models/AE/ATC%20Model/cartoonization/insert_op.cfg